nsubstitute/NSubstitute/BreakingChanges.md

 Workaround: If at all possible please update to a recent version of your .NET compiler (C# 7+, VB 2017, VB 15.3+, F# 4.1+).
 This should provide support for `ref` returns and make the code compile fine with the new `Arg` methods.
 These shipped with Visual Studio 2017.
 Visual Studio for Mac 2017 and JetBrains Rider 2017 also support C# 7+.

 If it is not possible for you to use a C# 7-compatible compiler, we have added an `Arg.Compat` class which has all the same members as `Arg`, just without the `ref` return type.
 If you replace `Arg.` references with `Arg.Compat.` in your project then you can continue to use older compilers with NSubstitute 4.x.
-Alternatively you can using `NSubstitute.Compatibility.CompatArg` to make migrating existing code easier.
+Alternatively you can use a `NSubstitute.Compatibility.CompatArg` instance in your fixture which may make migration a bit easier.
 Both these approaches are described in the [Compatibility argument matchers](http://nsubstitute.github.io/help/compat-args) documentation.

 ---------------